 William B. Johnson Professor of Law and Economics; Co-Director, Institute for Law and Economics

-The Importance of Being Dismissive: The Efficiency Role of Pleading Stage Evaluation of Shareholder Litigation (with Lawrence A. Hamermesh) (forthcoming 2016).
+- The Importance of Being Dismissive: The Efficiency Role of Pleading Stage Evaluation of Shareholder Litigation (with L. Hamermesh), 42 J. Corp.
+L. 597 (2017).

 Susan M. Wachter

 Richard B. Worley Professor of Financial Management, Professor of Real Estate and Finance, The Wharton School; Co-Director, Institute for Urban Research

 - Why the Ability-to-Repay Rule is Vital to Financial Security (with P. McCoy), 108:3 Georgetown L. Rev. (forthcoming Feb.
 2020).

 - Mortgage Risk Premiums during the Housing Bubble (with A. Levitin & D. Lin), J. of Real Est. Fin. & Econ. (forthcoming).

 - Endowments and Minority Homeownership (with A. Acolin & D. Lin), 21:1 Cityscape 5 (Mar.
 2019).